Mid-Atlantic LGBTQA Conference

 Group Registration

 To reduce confusion and streamline communication, we require groups who intend to pay together to designate two contact persons that will be held responsible for arranging payment for all attendees in their group.
 We recommend that a Faculty or Staff advisor accompany each student group.
-If you are not an officer or advisor for your group, please ask them to complete this form first.
-To ensure all registrations are processed correctly, please click the button below and follow the instructions provided to register your group.
+If you are not an officer or advisor for your group, please ask them to register first.
+To ensure all registrations are processed correctly, please click the button below and follow the instructions provided.

 Registration Fees